 Nearly 3,000 North Iowans participate in adult basic education programs annually.

-Up to 100 people earn their GED from NIACC every year.
+Up to 100 people earn their HSED from NIACC every year.

 Representing 62 communities across the region, people age 55 and better have produced 5,517 enrollments in 923 NIACC NOW classes since the program began in 1998 to present.